twlevelup/watch_edition/README.md

 **How do I run a subset of test?**

-replace it and describe with fit or fdescribe
+Replace it and describe with fit or fdescribe

+**I've got more questions**

+Look at the further reading section below ;-)

 ## Further Reading